nmoskaleva/hackyourfuture.dk/contentful/README.md

 By default, the webhook will:

-Trigger a Heroku build.
+* Trigger a Heroku build.
-Be triggered when an entry or asset is published or unpublished.
+* Be triggered when an entry or asset is published or unpublished.
-Be scoped to events in the master environment.
+* Be scoped to events in the master environment.

-Webhook is configured in [Contentful web app](https://app.contentful.com/spaces/46kdo181gk6a/settings/webhooks/7rShLBAySnY1iuGaKp1Dhr).
+Webhook is configured via [Contentful web app](https://app.contentful.com/spaces/46kdo181gk6a/settings/webhooks/7rShLBAySnY1iuGaKp1Dhr).

 ## Contentful export tool